Freeport can't say when Indonesia mine to reopen, confirms 28 dead

 The impact of the Grasberg closure on global copper supply has so far been limited as the mine complex keeps stockpiles in reserve in case of disruptions, although that would change if the closure drags on.

-Benchmark three-month copper on the London Metal Exchange traded at $7,391.50 a tonne on Wednesday, down slightly from where it was trading before the mine closure.
+Benchmark three-month copper on the London Metal Exchange traded at $7,391.50 a ton on Wednesday, down slightly from where it was trading before the mine closure.

 The impact on Freeport's stock has also been limited.
 Freeport shares closed at $31.98 on Tuesday, having held to a fairly tight range in recent days.